-The market reaction to prospects of a tapering of the Federal Reserve's asset purchase programme, and recent pessimistic global growth forecasts by the Organisation of Economic Cooperation and Development and the International Monetary Fund, among others, highlight the continued uncertainties around the post-crisis recovery and the risks that the world economy continues to face.
-In the European Union, it remains unclear whether the recently announced single resolution mechanism and other components of a banking union, as well as actions of the European Central Bank or the outcome of the upcoming European parliament elections, will create the conditions necessary for increased bank lending and greater economic growth.
+The continued volatility in global financial markets and recent pessimistic global growth forecasts by the Organisation of Economic Cooperation and Development and the International Monetary Fund, among others, highlight the continued uncertainties around the post-crisis recovery and the risks that the world economy continues to face.
+In the European Union, it remains unclear whether the recently announced single resolution mechanism and other components of a banking union, as well as actions of the European Central Bank will create the conditions necessary for increased bank lending and greater economic growth.
 The volatility in the financial and credit markets could increase the severity and duration of economic recession, cause more economic turmoil in the near term, cause further disruptions in the global financial markets and impact foreign currency exchange rates.
 These uncertainties could be exacerbated by the uncertainty over the pace and extent of future economic growth in emerging markets.
-Moreover, political or geopolitical crises, and international responses to such crises, as highlighted by the recent events involving Ukraine, could have an adverse impact on global financial markets and economic conditions.
+Moreover, political or geopolitical crises, and international responses to such crises, as highlighted by the recent events involving Ukraine and the Middle East, could have an adverse impact on global financial markets and economic conditions.
 These developments in turn could have an adverse impact on the investment results of Swiss Reinsurance Company Ltd ("Swiss Re") and its direct or indirect subsidiaries (collectively, the "Group"), the Group's ability to access the capital markets and the bank funding market, the ability of counterparties to meet their obligations to the Group and the short-term outlook for the life insurance industry, particularly in North America and Europe, with a corresponding negative impact on the Group's Life & Health business.